mattyr/sidecloq/README.md

 gem 'sidecloq'
 ```

-Tested on MRI > 2, JRuby and Rubinius.
+Tested on MRI > 2 and JRuby 9k.
 Basically, if you can run
 Sidekiq, you can run Sidecloq.
 Note that Sidekiq >= 5 does not support
 MRI ruby < 2.2.2.